lucasallison/ctqc/README.md

 cargo run --release -- --help
 ```

-The base directory contains an example circuits with random gates.
+The base directory contains an example circuit with random gates.
 To experiment with the usage of the tool this circuit can be used.
 For example, by checking trivial equivalence:

 ```
 cargo run --release -- -f example.ctqc -e example.ctqc -p